-At The Templar’s Way, we turn left.
+After a few kms we turn left onto The Templar’s Way.
 This road takes us to a full crossroads where we go straight.
-When we come to the T-Junction at Poulfur School, we stop and go right and then almost immediately left and we cycle around Grange Strand.
-When we reach Fethard-on-Sea, we go left and continue straight through the village.
-Next is the beautiful beach of Carnivan where we dismount and walk for 300m, passing Baginbun Head which is the site of the first landing of the Anglo Normans in Ireland in 1169.
-Again, the sea views here are beautiful.
-We continue cycling until we reach a small crossroads where we go left.
-We go through Graigue Great and at the next crossroads we turn left again.
-From here, it’s a straight run all the way to the lighthouse where we will take our coffee break at the visitor centre and enjoy the breathtaking views of The Saltee Islands to the east and the town of Dunmore East in County Waterford across the harbour.
+When we come to the T Junction at Poulfur School we stop and go right and almost immediately left and we cycle around Grange Strand.
+When we reach Fethard on Sea we go left and continue straight through the village.
+This road takes us to the beautiful beach of Carnivon where we dismount and walk for 300m passing Baginbun Head which is the site of the first landing of the Anglo Normans in Ireland in 1169.
+Again the sea views here are beautiful.
+We continue on this road until we reach a small crossroads where we go left.
+We cycle through Graigue Great and at the next crossroads we turn left again.
+From here it’s a straight run all the way to the Lighthouse where we will take our coffee break at the Visitor Centre and enjoy the breath taking views of The Saltee Islands to the east and the town of Dunmore East in Co.
+Waterford across the harbour.

-After the break, we head back along a straight level road passing the infamous Loftus Hall on the way.
-At the first Y-Junction, we turn left and cycle straight towards Duncannon with Waterford Harbour on our left.
-When we reach Duncannon, we follow the one way system through the village and ride back to the main New Line Road between Ramsgrange and Arthurstown.
+After the Break, we head back along a straight level road passing the infamous Loftus Hall on the way.
+At the first Y Junction we turn left and cycle straight towards Duncannon with Waterford Harbour on our left.
+When we reach Duncannon we follow the one way system through the village and ride back to the main New Line Road between Ransgrange and Arthurstown.
 Here we stop and then turn left and cycle the short distance back down into Arthurstown.

 Please click here to complete a self-assessment personal screening questionnaire in advance of your bike ride.